-A: Our research shows that over 64% of all FFL locations are from home or residential addresses.
-Federal laws do not have conflicts with residential addresses.
-Massachusetts has a state law about residential addresses, but a work-around exists for online-only FFL dealers.
+A: Our research shows that more than 64% of all FFL locations are from home or residential addresses.
+United States federal law does not have conflicts with residential addresses.
+Massachusetts has a state law about residential addresses, but a work-around exists for online-only firearms dealers.
 Home is a viable option.
-Nothing has changed as you may have read online from forums, etc.
+(Check with local law enforcement.)

-Before you enter into any new adventure, it’s always good to create a list of pros and cons.
+As a responsible person entering into a new adventure, it’s always good to create a list of pros and cons:

 - Low cost and overhead to start.
 No safe or alarm system is required.

-- Access to manufacturer direct and wholesaler pricing; ordering online 24 X 7.
+- Access to manufacturer direct and wholesaler pricing on guns, ammo and other sporting goods; ordering online 24/7.

-- Market demand is at all-time record highs; Hillary in the background only helps.
+- Market demand from gun owners is at all-time record highs; Hillary in the background only helps.

 - No background checks or hassles to get firearms mailed to you directly.

-- All activities with this new adventure are often tax deductible; reduce your taxes.
+- All activities with this new gun shop adventure are often tax deductible; reduce your taxes.

-- Often state gun control laws do not apply to FFL holders.
-No waiting periods, background checks; able to often purchase items prohibited to non-FFL’s.
+- Often state gun-control laws do not apply to FFL holders.
+No waiting periods, no background checks; and you are often able to purchase items prohibited to non-FFLs.

 - Security — You need to only invite those you know and trust.